versionpress/versionpress/docs/Dev-Setup.md

 ## Testing

-Tests are a significant part of VersionPress core, currently about 60% of the codebase.
+Tests are a significant part of the VersionPress project, we care about writing and maintaining them.
 They live in `./plugins/versionpress/tests` and there are several types of them, from unit tests to full end2end tests.
 They all run in a dockerized test environment.

 > **Note**: the `./frontend` app has its own tests, this section is about core VersionPress tests (PHP code) only.